m-adams/mcp-server-elasticsearch/README.md

 * "What preferences do we have for user123?"
 * "What communication style does this user prefer?"

+### Conversation Storage Operations
+* "Store this conversation summary: 'User asked about API integration best practices.
+Provided detailed guidance on authentication and error handling.'"
+* "Update the conversation summary to include the outcome: 'Successfully implemented OAuth flow'"
+* "Show me conversation statistics for the last 30 days"
+* "What are the trending topics in stored conversations?"

+### Development/Testing Operations
+> **⚠️ WARNING:** These examples are for testing/development only.
+DO NOT use in production.

+* "Check cluster health using the generic API tool" (sets acknowledge_testing_only=true)
+* "Get node info using direct API access for debugging"
+* "Test a custom aggregation query using the generic tool"

 ## How It Works

 1. The MCP Client analyzes your request and determines which Elasticsearch operations are needed.
 2. The MCP server carries out these operations (listing indices, fetching mappings, performing searches).
 3. The MCP Client processes the results and presents them in a user-friendly format.

+### Architecture

+The server is built with a modular architecture:

+- **`index.ts`**: Main server implementation with all MCP tools
+- **`mappings.ts`**: Centralized index mapping configurations with semantic text support
+- **`telemetry.ts`**: OpenTelemetry instrumentation for observability
+- **`test-semantic-config.js`**: Utility for testing semantic text configuration

+**Key Features:**
+- **Configurable semantic text**: Automatic fallback to regular text fields when inference endpoints are unavailable
+- **Safety-first design**: All indices are prefixed, destructive operations require confirmation
+- **Maintainable mappings**: Index configurations are centralized and type-safe

 ## Security Best Practices